marty-oehme/bemoji/README.md

 ```

 The issue is tracked at [#34](https://github.com/marty-oehme/bemoji/issues/34).
+If this is a problem for you, one possibility may be to use `wl-ime-type` as your typing tool instead,
+as it does not appear to suffer from the same issue.

 `wl-ime-type` only works with applications which support the Wayland `text-input-v3` protocol, including GTK3/4 and Qt5/6 applications.
-Some applications which should support `text-input-v3` do not currently work with `wl-ime-type`, including kitty and wezterm.
+Some applications which should support `text-input-v3` nevertheless do not currently work with `wl-ime-type`,
+including kitty and wezterm.

 Chromium and Electron applications support `text-input-v3`, but support is currently hidden behind command line flags: